PlatosTwin/bayes_ab/README.md

 ## References

 This package leans heavily on the resources outlined below.
-In cases where a function or method draws directly on a particular derivation, the doc string contains the exact reference.
+In cases where a function or method draws directly on a particular derivation, the docstring contains the exact reference.

 - [Bayesian A/B Testing at VWO](https://vwo.com/downloads/VWO_SmartStats_technical_whitepaper.pdf)
   (Chris Stucchio, 2015)